 If you own a small rental property portfolio, you might not feel you need to pay for all the features that TenantCloud and RentRedi offer.
 That’s why Stessa created an easy-to-use financial management system that is free for everyone.

-Stessa, a Roofstock company, offers free cloud-based software that helps real estate investors maximize profits through smart money management, automated income, and expense tracking, personalized reporting, and more.
+Stessa, a Roofstock company, offers cloud-based software that helps real estate investors maximize profits through smart money management, automated income, and expense tracking, personalized reporting, and more.

 The company was launched in 2016 by 2 experienced real estate investors with 30 years of combined experience.
 Stessa was built to take care of monitoring and analyzing details, so you don’t have to.
 More than 100,000 investors already use Stessa to track over 250,000 properties with more than $60 billion in asset value.